particle-iot/docs/src/content/en/shared/api.md

 #### Registering a callback

-In the build section of the Spark website, you will be able to register a URL on your own server to which we will POST each time one of your Spark Cores publishes a certain event. *This feature is still in progress, and will be released later in March.*
+In the build section of the Particle website, you will be able to register a URL on your own server to which we will POST each time one of your Particle devices publishes a certain event. *This feature is still in progress, and will be released later in March.*

 #### Subscribing to events

 You can make an API call that will open a stream of [Server-Sent Events](http://www.w3.org/TR/eventsource/) (SSEs).
-You will make one API call that opens a connection to the Spark Cloud.
+You will make one API call that opens a connection to the Particle Cloud.
 That connection will stay open, unlike normal HTTP calls which end quickly.
-Very little data will come to you across the connection unless your Spark Core publishes an event, at which point you will be immediately notified.
+Very little data will come to you across the connection unless your Particle device publishes an event, at which point you will be immediately notified.

 To subscribe to an event stream, make a GET request to one of the following endpoints.